 Building Support.
 NJDOT is working with internal and external partners, stakeholders, and vendors to advance the use of e-Ticketing.
 The agency has also identified individuals for an implementation team.

 A NJDOT e-Ticketing working group was formed that will work to advance this innovation by pursuing tasks including seeking guidance from other state DOTs on their e-Ticketing related interactions with vendors and procedures and policies.
+The working group is at the stage in the process where a "Project Intake Process" and "Project Risk and Complexity Assessment Tool" is being developed.
+The team in place includes a designated individual assigned as the lead following completion of a procurement process.

 e-Ticketing: NEW & NOTEWORTHY